ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 This week’s theme is networking protocols.

-Tasks are designed to be done using course's provided virtual machine. **TODO**
+Tasks are designed to be done using the course's provided virtual machine. **TODO**

 Networking protocols are a set of rules and conventions that govern the communication between devices in a computer network.
 These protocols define how data is formatted, transmitted, received, and interpreted across the network.
 They facilitate the exchange of information between devices, ensuring compatibility and interoperability.